baiger/recipes/wiki/invert-sugar-syrup.md

 ## Method

 Mixing everything except baking soda in a pot.
 Bring to a boil on medium heat; stir constantly.
 Remove from heat when desired consistency is achieved (be aware that cooled syrup will thicken significantly).
-For consistent results, insert a candy thermometer and remove from heat when the syrup reaches 114°C (237°F)
+For consistent results, insert a candy thermometer and remove from heat when the syrup reaches 114°C (237°F).

+If you want to adjust the pH, add desired amount of baking soda after the syrup is removed from heat and stir to dissolve.